antoine-mouchamps/gymtorax/README.md

 GymTORAX transforms the [TORAX plasma simulator](https://torax.readthedocs.io/) into a set of reinforcement learning (RL) environments, bridging the gap between plasma physics simulation and RL research.
 It provides ready-to-use Gymnasium-compliant environments for training RL agents on realistic plasma control problems, and allows the creation of new environments.

+In its current version, one environment is readily available, based on a ramp-up scenario of the International Thermonuclear Experimental Reactor (ITER).

-The documentation is available at [https://gymtorax.readthedocs.io](https://gymtorax.readthedocs.io)
+The documentation of the package is available at [https://gymtorax.readthedocs.io](https://gymtorax.readthedocs.io)

 ## Key Features